-We used a decorative edge blade for our rotary cutter to give the felt backing squares their scalloped edges.
+We used a decorative edge blade for our Rotary cutter to give the felt backing squares their scalloped edges.
 You could also try pinking shears.
-We recommend the thicker wool blend felt, which sometimes can be harder to cut with scissors.
+We recommend a thicker wool blend felt, which sometimes can be harder to cut with scissors.
 A rotary blade will give you the cleanest cut.

-The top cotton layer is backed with a mid-weight interfacing cut ½” smaller all around.
+The top cotton layer is backed with a mid-weight interfacing cut ½” smaller than the main fabric square (4½” rather than 5″).
 This allows you to use the firm edge of the interfacing as a pressing guide as you fold back the raw edges of the cotton squares.

 As mentioned above, we recommend a wool blend felt for the backing.
 The polyester craft felt is simply too thin and stretchy to provide a good foundation for the coaster.
 The wool blend felts are usually about 65-80% rayon.